-HR departments across the world have a lot on their ‘to do’ lists and it is no surprise that human resources is at a crossroads in this day and age.
+HR departments across the world have a lot on their ‘to do’ lists.
+It is no surprise that human resources is at a crossroads in this day and age.
 Utilizing social media channels, creating branded websites in order to attract candidates and posting more creative job descriptions are among the most effective ways to use marketing tools in recruitment.
-These changes must be implemented as the traditional ways of advertising are rapidly declining and your company could be at risk of being left behind.
+These changes must be implemented.
+This is due to the fact that traditional ways of advertising are rapidly declining.
+And, your company could be at risk of being left behind.

 Digital workforce – Technology is transforming how people access, retain and apply information.
 Demand is on the rise for continuous, just-in-time access using digital, mobile and social platforms.